-- Program Direction and Administration: Direct and oversee suite of 16 Health Sciences undergraduate courses, including faculty assignments and evaluation, analysis of program and student learning outcomes, and course revisions in collaboration with subject matter experts and the associate dean, academic assessment and planning.
+Program Direction and Administration: Direction and oversight of 17 health sciences undergraduate courses, including faculty assignments and evaluation, analysis of program and student learning outcomes, and course assessment and revisions in collaboration with subject matter experts and the associate dean, academic assessment and planning.

-- Research Design: Manage the development and execution of quantitative and qualitative studies for research initiatives across the Academy for both internal insights and external partnerships.
+Research and Survey Design: Manage the development and execution of quantitative and qualitative studies for research initiatives across the Academy for both internal insights and external partnerships.

 Research Dissemination: Engagement with national health workforce researchers through authoring peer-reviewed publications, external-facing organizational reports, and speaking at national research conferences.

 Previous positions: Manager, Research (2017-2019) & Research Analyst (2015-2017)

 Lecturer and Researcher